 Student internships are regulated by an agreement between the university and the company which wants to offer an internship to the student through a "Programas de Cooperación Educativa".
 Thus, the student is not considered as an employee, and therefore it will not be remunerated.
 But the company may offer a compensation to the trainee.
 Moreover, the trainee is supported by the students’ social security scheme in case of an accident.

 As regards graduate internship, there is no regulation to date.
 Hence, graduates are free to apply for an internship in a company of their choice.
 They can also go through training agreements which are offered by their university and a company.
 Internships are not remunerated but trainees may still be eligible to a scholarship.
 Moreover, trainees may also receive a "Contrato de Prácticas", that is a probationary contract at the discretion of their employer.
 Hence, they will be remunerated and will have to contribute to the social security scheme.
+Note that this type of internship must have a duration of six months to two years.

 Find an internship